UBC Explore Program for Canadian Bursary Students

-The Explore English program is an integrated skills program offered to Canadian students who have received a bursary from Council of Ministers of Education, Canada (CMEC).
+The UBC Explore program is an integrated skills program offered to Canadian students who have received a bursary from Council of Ministers of Education, Canada (CMEC).

 - Approximately 25 hours of instruction per week